• Skip to primary navigation

 Ingredients

-Here's an overview of the ingredients you'll need to make chaffles.
+Here's an overview of the ingredients needed to make this recipe.
 The exact measurements are listed in the recipe card below.

-• Eggs: I use large eggs in this recipe.
+• Eggs: I use large eggs.

 • Shredded cheese: I use mozzarella because its mild flavor enables me to make sweet waffles.